addanki-virinchi/Food-ItemsScraper/README.md

 ## Project Description

-This project involves scraping a list of food items from the 'xyz' website using Selenium.
-The scraper extracts relevant details such as the name, category, price, and availability of various food items and compiles them into a structured format for analysis and further use.
+This project involves scraping a list of food items from the 'https://www.freshmenu.com/' website using Selenium.
+The scraper extracts relevant details such as the name,  price and compiles them into a structured format for analysis and further use.

 ## Features